RajaRamamoorthy/Gaza-Genocide-Recoginition-calculator/README.md

-# The Genocide Recognition Calculator
+# Gaza Genocide Recognition Calculator

-An interactive web application that challenges users to confront their thresholds for recognizing humanitarian catastrophe through a provocative calculator interface that reveals the stark reality of ongoing crises.
+An interactive web application exposing the ongoing genocide in Gaza with real-time Palestinian casualty data.
+This tool challenges users to confront their thresholds for recognizing the humanitarian catastrophe unfolding in Palestine.

 ## 🎯 Project Overview

-The Genocide Recognition Calculator is a powerful educational tool designed to challenge our collective desensitization to humanitarian crises.
-Through a unique four-phase narrative journey, users are guided from satirical engagement to sobering reality, ultimately leading to constructive action.
+The Gaza Genocide Recognition Calculator is a powerful educational tool that reveals the stark reality of the Palestinian genocide through real-time data from Tech for Palestine APIs.
+By challenging users' desensitization to the massive loss of life in Gaza, including over 18,000 children killed, the tool guides users through a four-phase journey from satirical engagement to sobering reality.

 ### Key Features